 Fort Pitt Classic Cars provided a 1930 Fort Model A, 1957 Ford Thunderbird and 1970 Ford Mustang Mach 1 to highlight the advancement of Ford automobiles in the past 90 years.

-Information of these cars that were on display as well as other cars on consignment [...]
+Information of these cars that were on display as well as other cars [...]

 The Chevrolet Corvair became quite notorious by the middle 1960s, but in 1963 it was still a reasonably mainstream compact, selling in respectable numbers.
 Enough of these cars are still sitting in backyards and driveways to result in a steady trickle of Corvairs into California self-service wrecking yards.
 Here’s one that I found in a San Francisco Bay Area yard.